 I: Introduction – Resume Profile or Summary

-At the top of your resume – after your name, contact details, and job title – there should be an introduction or professional profile or summary.
-Teacher resumes should include this short paragraph or list of bullet points that will introduce your critical skills, experiences, and the value you would bring to a school district.
-You may wish to include your years of related experience, foreign language expertise, love for collaboration, and a talent for assessing and solving problems.
+After your name, contact details, and job title are at the top of your resume; there should be an introduction, professional profile, or summary.
+Academic resumes should include this short paragraph or bullet points introducing your critical skills, experiences, and the value you would bring to a school district.
+You may wish to include your years of related experience, foreign language expertise, love for collaboration, and talent for assessing and solving problems.
 This section should summarize your top points – unique value.

 J: Job Descriptions – Relevant and Concise Content

-You don’t need to devote an entire paragraph for each job description.
-Anywhere from three to six lines should be enough to explain your relevant job responsibilities.
-The length will depend on the position and how relevant it is to the targeted education job.
-When describing past job responsibilities, prioritize those which are the most important and identify those that you can leave out.
+You don’t need to devote an entire paragraph to each job description.
+Anywhere from three to six lines should be enough to explain relevant job responsibilities.
+The length will depend on the position’s relevance to the targeted education job.
+When describing past job responsibilities, prioritize the most important ones and identify those you can leave.

-Scan job ads and teaching descriptions for keywords to incorporate into the resume you are writing.
-If they state in the posting that they are looking for someone with particular qualities and credentials, and you have them, make sure you include them in your resume and cover letter.
+Scan job ads and teaching descriptions for keywords to incorporate into your writing resume.
+If the job posting states they are looking for someone with particular qualities and credentials, and you have them, ensure you include them in your resume and cover letter.
 Evaluating job ads will also give you a good idea of whether or not you may like or be suited for the position.

 L: Leave White Space

 White space is the key when designing anything visual, even when it comes to job application documents.
-Using white space appropriately is fundamental if you wish to create an eye-catching resume.
+Using white space appropriately is fundamental to creating an eye-catching resume.

 M: Market Your Value to the School Community

-Whether you are a new teacher or a veteran with lots of experience, you have value to offer – you need to communicate through marketing the benefit you offer.
+Whether you are a new teacher or a veteran with lots of experience, you have value to offer – you need to communicate the benefit you provide through marketing.
 Some new teachers assume that school districts are looking for someone with experience – this is not always the case.
 Many school communities are looking for fresh, new minds who can help bring creativity, innovative ideas, and student-focused activities into the classroom.

 N: Never Use Pronouns

-It is highly discouraged to use “I” or “me” in your resume, or “my” or “we”.
+It is highly discouraged to use “I” or “me” in your resume or “my” or “we.”
 These pronouns detract from your primary attributes (e.g., empathetic, energetic, dedicated) and actions (e.g., increased, improved, motivated).
-By excluding these words, your introductory paragraph may seem choppy, and you will probably get a grammar error stating that it is a fragmented sentence – ignore this error for a more impactful resume.
+Your introductory paragraph may seem choppy by excluding these words.
+You will probably get a grammar error stating that it is a fragmented sentence – ignore this error for more impact.

 O: Outline Resume Content to Organize Important Points

-Teacher resumes that get results will need an organized outline.
-An education resume should include job title, professional profile, areas of expertise, training and credentials, work experience, and additional information (professional development, professional affiliations, community involvement, computer expertise, honors, and awards.
-By integrating all of these areas, you will ensure that you have touched on all the relevant points that a potential employer is looking for in a new teacher.
+Educators’ resumes that get results will need an organized outline.
+An education resume should include a job title, professional profile, areas of expertise, training and credentials, and work experience.
+Also, professional development, affiliations, community involvement, computer expertise, honors, and awards.
+By integrating all of these areas, you will have touched on all the relevant points that a potential employer is looking for in a new teacher.

-It is essential that potential candidates convey certain qualities and let their personalities and passion shine.
-All school districts are looking for individuals who are passionate about teaching, driven to succeed, can think outside the box, committed to helping the school community succeed, interact well with others, and convey their ideas in a creative and concise manner.
-Writing a cover letter to show passion and personality is also a critical component of a successful job search.
+Potential candidates must convey certain qualities and let their personalities and passion shine.
+All school districts are looking for passionate teachers, driven to succeed, think outside the box, commit to helping the school community succeed, interact well with others, and convey their ideas creatively and concisely.
+Writing a cover letter to show passion and personality is critical to a successful job search.

 Q: Quotes or Testimonials